VA FileMan V. 22.2 Programmer Manual Banner

 3 Contains the help prompt message that is displayed when the user types a question mark.

-4 Contains M code that will be executed when the user types one or two question marks.
+4 Contains M code that is executed when the user types one or two question marks.
 (Other help messages are also displayed.)

-7.5 Is valid only on .01 fields.
-It contains M code that will be executed to check the user input (in the variable X).
+7.5 It is valid only on .01 fields.
+It contains M code that is executed to check the user input (in the variable X).
 This code is executed at the start of the ^DIC routine before the lookup on X has begun.
-If X is killed, the lookup will terminate.
+If X is KILLed, the lookup terminates.
 Special lookup programs naturally have a way to look at X.

-9.2 to 9.9 The overflow executable M code that may be part of the specification of a field definition, INPUT transform, or cross-reference.
+9.2 to 9.9 The overflow executable M code that can be part of the specification of a field definition, INPUT transform, or cross-reference.

 10 Contains the source of the data.